sharkwouter/vaporos-flatpak-manager/README.md

 Before VaporOS Flatpak Manager can be considered done, the following changes will need to be made:

 - ~~Make compatible with python 3 by using the ``threading`` module~~
-- Show installation progress
+- ~~Show installation progress~~
 - ~~Prevent inputs from being registered multiple times~~

+These features would be nice to have:

 - Add button prompts to the bottom bar
-- Package for Arch
-- Delete runtimes which are no longer needed when uninstalling software

-These features would be nice to have:

 - Create shortcuts in Steam
 - ~~Fix main menu looks at 720p~~
 - ~~add more keyboard binds~~